onelogin/scep-gem/README.md

 ========
 Libraries that allow you to be a SCEP server, be a SCEP proxy, etc.

+If you believe you have discovered a security vulnerability in this gem, please email security@onelogin.com with a description.
+You can also use the form based submission located here: https://www.onelogin.com/security.
+We follow responsible disclosure guidelines, and will work with you to quickly find a resolution.

 ## Terminology

 * CSR - Certificate Signing Request.
 "I want you to sign my public key so you know who I am in the future"